andylech/app-to-do-list-manager/README.md

 * The messaging service used here is a simple static one for displaying exceptions.
 A full-blown app could, of course, use Xamarin.Forms MessagingCenter for things like analytics reporting, displaying alerts when not convenient (PageModels), etc.
 * When consuming a real REST API, I typically use [Refit](https://github.com/reactiveui/refit) to avoid most of the HttpClient boilerplate code.
 * A real multi-device to-do list manager would probably use some form of [Reactive Extensions (Rx)](https://github.com/dotnet/reactive) to handle pushing changes to devices instead of polling.

+---

+### Conclusion

+9/15/2020: This is still very much a work-in-progress at the moment with the data architecture operational to fake a real API using Akavache to do client-side caching of a web service without actually being able to use a real web service or commit to the schema of its endpoints.
+The app architecture, navigation, data services, ViewModels (PageModels), a basic error-reporting schema, etc. are all the there.

+What I haven't finished yet is the UI presentation and functionlity.
+The list items display, but the interaction I was working on tonight isn't finished.
+The page to edit lists is there, but the lists don't load into the view yet because of any issue with the data type I used to capture the top-level list info.
+Once I change the list-header data structure, I can apply similar changes to the list-management view as I was working on for the list-item-management view.

+The requirement of the assignment was not actually to create the data architecture and I have a feeling I could have created an app using only in-memory data.
+But that wouldn't have felt like a real app to me as it wouldn't retain data across instances.
+The data architecture decision are one of the most important in an app (maybe not the first one, but usually in the top five) and I generally work in a bottom-up, data-first approach to building my apps that it would have felt very odd not to work up with even a temporary foundation.

+Anyway,I guess all my experience in mobile development actually got in my way this time and led to this not being my best work.
+Which is disappointing, but that's just the way it goes sometimes.

+I will wrap up the remaining app in its current form in the next day or so.
+I feel like redoing this project with a real API of some sort which would've allowed better decisions upfront.
+But the reality is that the world doesn't need another to-do list manager, so I should spend my time on other projects in the future.